This is part 2 of a 3-series story about Problem Solving on the Road. Here you can find part 1.

-We also needed to address problems we found inside the transfer.
+We also needed to address the problems we found inside the transfer.
 Fixing a damaged thrust washer, fabricating a new locking shim that got damaged beyond use, and finding an o-ring to replace the burned o-ring [3 years ago in La Paz, Bolivia] on the overdrive rod.

 Luckily I was in good hand with Pedro’s crew.
-The same arguing, cursing and cajoling went on under the Land Cruiser as I held the rope again, meanwhile holding the LedLenser [read about it here] so that the guys below could see where to put the shaft.
+The same arguing, cursing and cajoling went on under the Land Cruiser as I held the rope again, meanwhile holding the LedLenser so that the guys below could see where to put the shaft.
 When the bridge was positioned under the gearbox, Freddy informed me that I was on my own from now on since he was quitting the shop and left me to it to fixate the box and reattach all the levers and cover.

 Oil was in, now it was a question of waiting for the wheels.

-Story to be continued in Problem Solving on the Road part 3.
+The story about working in the car workshop will continue in Problem Solving on the Road part 3.